milomg/reactively/Reactive-algorithms.md

 Ryan describes how this system that powers both Reactively and now Solid works in his video announcing [Solid 1.5](https://youtu.be/jHDzGYHY2ew?t=5291).

 When a node changes, we color it red (dirty) and all of its children green (check).

-[huh, I think reactively marks children red, and grandchildren green!
-I think you might need another layer in the graph to show how reactively works..]

 ```mermaid
 graph TD